SUMMER READING SALE! 40% off all books plus free U.S. shipping with discount code SUMMER23-FM from now through June 9!

-Each Penn Press journal has their own policies regarding reuse of published content.
-Be sure to check the details of the agreement to publish that you signed.
-If you have other questions, please reach out to the Editor or Managing Editor of the journal or send a query to pressrts@pobox.upenn.edu.
+With the exception of Dissent magazine, which requires a 12-month embargo, Penn Press journal authors may post the AAM and final publication link at any time.
+Journal authors should always check the details of the agreement to publish that they signed.
+For other questions, please reach out to the Editor or Managing Editor of the journal or send a query to pressrts@pobox.upenn.edu.

 The guidelines below apply to content already published with Penn Press.
 If you have questions about using your content prior to publication, please reach out to your acquisitions editor or to the editor of the journal that accepted your work for publication.